joyceft/Projects/Mixed Adaboost optimized with Genetic Algorithm/readme.md

 5.Comparing final results with existed ensemble models Compared prediction results of GAMixBoost, KNN, RPART, PLS, SVMLinear, Random Forest and Adaboost on these three datasets.

+## Detailed and full illustrition can be seen in that pdf file.